 3 Easy Ways to Minimise Indoor Air Pollution in Your Home

-Did you know that the quality of indoor air can be up to a hundred times worse than outdoor air.
+Did you know that the quality of indoor air pollution can be up to a hundred times worse than outdoor air.

 Nearly 4.3 million people die annually from exposure to indoor air pollution according to the World Health Organisation (WHO).
 It is not surprising that it can result in a number of serious health conditions such as; respiratory illness, cancer, and even strokes.

 As detrimental as air pollution can be to our health, it is comforting to know that there are things you can do, such as wearing pollution masks, to protect yourself against it.
 What is even more reassuring is the fact that, there are a number of precautionary measures that can be taken to improve the quality of the air inside your home.

 The air freshener you are using in your home could be doing more harm than good.
 Most air fresheners; including room sprays, odor neutralizers, and plug-in deodorizers, do not eliminate bad odors at all, they simply mask them.
 Most of these products also contribute significantly to indoor air pollution thanks to the known toxins they contain.